 - DHCP: The default setting for the wizard.
 If your ISP distributes your IP using DHCP this option will need to be used.

 - Static: Some ISPs provide a static address and gateway, if your ISP has supplied this information you will enter that information here.

 - PPPoE: This is another method ISPs use to deliver and authenticate your connection.
 If your provider assigns PPPoE information, you will enter your PPPoE account name and password here.

-- It is becoming more common that ISPs are providing FTTH (Fiber to the Home) and requiring that the Internet be distributed using a VLAN to separate Internet from IPTV services.
+- It is becoming more common for ISPs to provide FTTH (Fiber to the Home) and require that the Internet be distributed using a VLAN to separate Internet from IPTV services.
 This checkbox will allow you to easily tag the Internet connection to a VLAN ID.

 |Note: If your ISP provides a public IP it is best practice to configure an ISP supplied modem/router into bridge mode so that the public IP is sent to the WAN interface of the EdgeRouter rather than the modem/router combo device sending a private IP to the EdgeRouter.
 This can alleviate buffering and VPN connectivity issues.|

 Checking the “Enable the Default Firewall” checkbox will create two firewall rulesets on the WAN interface: one for the local direction and one for the in direction.
 These rulesets have a default action to drop all traffic and the default rules accept only established and related traffic, and will drop all invalid traffic.
 In more simple terms, this protects the EdgeRouter itself by blocking all traffic initiated to the router and devices behind the router, but still allows traffic that is requested by the router or devices behind the router to receive requested packet flows (established and related packet flows).